Sweet Potato Chickpea Buddha Bowl With Yogurt Dressing

 Drizzle the dressing on top, using water to thin it out if it’s too creamy.
 Thin out one tablespoon at a time, you don’t want to go too wild and end up with watery dressing.

-Your chickpea buddha bowl is now ready!
+Your sweet potato chickpea buddha bowl is now ready!
 Unless… and it’s a big unless… unless you have picked red onions.

 Sweet, tangy pickled onions are a game changer for many dishes, including this one.
 If you have some previously made or have a few extra minutes to prep some with this bowl, check out my super fast and easy recipe for them below.